- Who we are?

-Your request should be made in writing.
-You may find it helpful to use the Subject Access Request form available from reception or at the following link which provides the practice with the relevant information needed to be able to grant the request.
-Patient Access to Medical Records Template
+You may find it helpful (though it is not mandatory) to use the Subject Access Request form available from reception or at the following link which provides the practice with the relevant information needed to be able to grant the request.
+Subject Access Request Form

 For information on your hospital records you should write direct to them.

 If you feel that the personal data that the practice holds about you is inaccurate or incomplete then please let us know and we will update your records within one month of notification.
 If this incorrect information has been sent onwards, we will also inform any other organisations of this.
 If it is not possible to correct the information then we will write to you to let you know the reason behind the decision and inform you how you can complain about this.